STUDIO ANDREE WEISSERT ist ein interdisziplinäres Studio für Gestaltung.

 In addition to commissioned work for private, commercial and institutional clients, I continuously work on free projects and speak at events or as a guest critic about my work or the work of others.

 I don't see my work as a service, but as a dialogue.
-I don't write offers, but formulate common goals and the way to get there.

 I am committed to a work culture in which the benevolent and cooperative cooperation of all those involved in the process is given special priority.